ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 # multi-omics integration project

-Codes for our manuscript "Prediction of plant complex traits via integration of multi-omics data"
+Codes and datasets for our manuscript "Prediction of plant complex traits via integration of multi-omics data".

 >## **1. Datasets**